One of the things that I love most about Android TV’s is that you can navigate around the screen with nothing more than your TV remote.

-Sometimes though, it would be nice to have a full size keyboard, especially when you’re surfing the web or entering your Wi-Fi password.
+Sometimes, having a full-size keyboard would be nice, especially when surfing the web or entering your Wi-Fi password.

 The trouble is the onscreen keyboard still takes up half the screen, even if you’re using an external keyboard.

-In this article, I’m going to show you a quick way to disable the onscreen Android TV keyboard and stop it from hiding half of your screen.
+In this article, I will show you how to disable the onscreen Android TV keyboard and stop it from hiding half of your screen.

-Android TV, like the pure Android OS, lets you customize the virtual keyboard layout that you see onscreen.
+Like the pure Android OS, Android TV lets you customize the virtual keyboard layout you see onscreen.

-Most of us will just change it from QWERTY to alphabetical, or maybe a keyboard with bigger buttons.
+Most of us will change it from QWERTY to alphabetical or a keyboard with oversized buttons.

-If you haven’t heard of Aptoide TV or need a refresher on how to install it, you should check out my article where I show you step-by-step how to sideload Aptoide TV on your Android TV box and get access to thousands of apps that aren’t on the Google Play Store.
+If you haven’t heard of Aptoide TV or need a refresher on installing it, you should check how to sideload Aptoide TV on your Android TV box.
+That will get you access to thousands of apps that aren’t on the Google Play Store.

 Download Null Keyboard

-From within Aptoide TV, just click on the magnifying glass icon to search for Null Keyboard.
+From within Aptoide TV, click the magnifying glass icon to search for Null Keyboard.
 The app we’re looking for should be the first one listed.

-Once you click on the Null Keyboard icon, click Install to start the installation process.
+Once you click the Null Keyboard icon, click Install to start the installation process.

-There are no special permissions required, so the installation should complete in a few seconds.
+No special permissions are required, so the installation should complete in a few seconds.

 Once you see this screen, click Done and then exit out of Aptoide TV.